shripal17/dart_scorm/README.md

 ## Example

+The example app is deployed at https://scorm-dart.web.app

-A complete example to run a Flutter web app as a SCORM 1.2 package can be found in the [example folder](https://github.com/shripal17/dart_scorm/example)
+A complete example to run a Flutter web app as a SCORM package can be found in the [example folder](https://github.com/shripal17/dart_scorm/example)

 To test it in LMS platforms, just build release version of the [example app](https://github.com/shripal17/dart_scorm/example) and create a zip file of the example/build/web folder.

-See [example/web/imsmanifest.xml](https://github.com/shripal17/dart_scorm/blob/main/example/web/imsmanifest.xml) for the resource declaration.
+See [example/web/imsmanifest.xml](https://github.com/shripal17/dart_scorm/blob/main/example/web/imsmanifest.xml) for the resources declaration.

 ### TLDR
 - The flutter app can be run in an `iframe` with the [example/web/flutter-app.html](https://github.com/shripal17/dart_scorm/blob/main/example/web/flutter-app.html) as `src`